colorfulo/slb/intl.en-US/User Guide (New Console)/Log management/Configure access logs.md

 ## What are access logs? {#section_h3l_1ls_vdb .section}

 The access log collects detailed information of all requests sent to a Server Load Balancer instance, including the request time, client IP address, latency, request URL, server response, and so on.
 As the entry of Internet access, Server Load Balancer receives massive client requests.
-You can use access logs to analyze user behavior and geographical distribution, troubleshoot issues.
+You can use access logs to analyze user behavior and geographical distribution,and troubleshoot.

 After you enable the SLB access logs, you can store the access logs in the Logstore of SLS to collect and analyze the access logs.
 You can also disable access logs at any time.